 A new generation of plastics can be made from biopolymers such as maize starch.
-For example, a completely new production process has made it possible to make a biodegradable plastic from the shells of shrimp and other crustaceans.
+For example, a completely new production process has made it possible to make a biodegradable plastic from the shells of shrimp and In 2015, 407 million tonnes of plastics were produced worldwide.
+In theory, all should be recycled.
+Reality is rather different.

+other crustaceans.
 This modifies chitin from the shells to make a polymer called chitosan.
 The developers at McGill University in Canada hope for a bright future based on the 6-8 million tonnes of crustacean waste produced every year.
 This and other plastics based on natural raw materials are already being used to make drinking straws, disposable plates and cups, plastic bags and food packaging.
 But it is doubtful whether they can contribute to solving the plastic crisis.